Manu404/moonburst/README.md

 # Features

+ - Tranform your regular footswitch pedals into full midi controllers
- - Use Virtual Midi Loopback or existing midi interface to send midi
+ - Use existing midi interface to send midi or use the built in midi loopback interface
  - Arduino hot-plug support and auto config
- - React to multiple triggers :
+ - React to variety triggers :
    - Event
      - Press
      - Sustain/Pressed